sontung/rPi-controller/README.md

 User interface for controlling raspberry Pi through SSH communication

+## 4th Nov
+"Light states checking" feature is completed and tested with both SSH and web communication.
+But drawing and checking at the same time is lagging for the program.
+Things can be worse in web mode.

 ## 30th Oct
 An attempt on implementing web server communication using ThingSpeak web API.
 Tests include uploading and downloading command between two different processes (button mode and voice mode).